Jefexon/Alura-Data-Immersion-3/README.md

 We will learn how Data Science and Machine Learning can help with drug discovery.

 All the content is in Portuguese, but I will be translating it to English.

+One modification I do whenever working with Jupyter Notebook, is to change the custom.css adding the following:

+.end_space {
+  height: 75vh;
+}

+It allows to keep the last cell at the top.